Peyton's Promise helps families and pantries get fed

 "Because of the COVID and being off from school so long, we did use up a lot of our supplies so replenishing them, getting ready for hopefully summer school right after the fourth and we'll have kids that will receive donations then and gearing up for the fall," Rocky Binemann from the Mosinee School District said.

-Peyton's Promise is open for any food donations including canned food, milk, butter, pasta, sauce among other foods.
+is open for any food donations including canned food, milk, butter, pasta, sauce among other foods.